 Whether they’re just learning how to walk or aimlessly running around the house all day long, they’re in danger of injuring their heads on sharp edges.

 Since you can’t have a bathroom without proper storage space, nor you can remove your vanities and cabinets, think outside the box.

 Child-proofing your bedroom and living room usually comes down to protecting them against bumping into sharp corners, so do the same in the bathroom as well.
 Using plumbing foam pipe insulation and some duct tape makes this project easy and cheap, yet highly effective, and it will do wonders for your child’s safety.

 avoid storing Chemicals and cleaning supplies in bathrooms

 Chemicals and cleaning supplies are another thing you simply have to have in your bathroom even though they’re actually more dangerous than you can realize.

 Experts find these supplies to be quite toxic and able to cause “acute, or immediate, hazards such as skin or respiratory irritation, watery eyes, or chemical burns” and even chronic diseases such as cancer, so you need to keep them far away from your kids.

 Unfortunately, there’s no effective way to do so, particularly if your children are curious and love exploring hidden corners of your home.
 Hence, use the most obvious solution and keep them away from their reach – high cupboards are, therefore, just the hiding place you were looking for.

 Accidents in bathrooms happen quicker than you can anticipate and you have to keep an eye on your kids at all times.
-Only that way can you be sure they’re safe and sound and understand why proper bathroom behavior can ultimately save their lives.
+Only that way can you be sure they’re safe and sound and understand the different bathroom hazards to avoid and why proper bathroom behavior can ultimately save their lives.